SCIE5510 Biomedical Science Research in Context—Literature Review

 - Students are able to (1) critically evaluate current knowledge within a specific area of biomedical science; (2) recognise gaps in the knowledge of a field which could be addressed within a few months of research; (3) appreciate the place of their research topic within the theoretical field and within the methodological spectrum; (4) communicate scientific ideas in written format; and (5) identify key findings and choose relevant information for communication.

-- Typically this unit is assessed in the following ways: (1) formative writing exercise (project plan) and (2) literature review.
+- Indicative assessments in this unit are as follows: (1) formative writing exercise (project plan) and (2) literature review.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.